Top 5 WTA teen sensations

 If you have not yet heard of Coco, chances are you are not a tennis fan.
 The American wonder burst onto the world stage at the 2019 Wimbledon Championships when she was merely 15 years old.

 Coming into the main draw as a qualifier, the then world number 313 came up against a compatriot almost 24 years her senior, five-time Wimbledon champion Venus Williams.

 What came next appeared a proverbial ‘passing of the torch’, as Gauff dismantled the veteran legend 6-2, 6-3 to secure a first Slam main draw win.

 She sent on to reach the fourth round before losing to eventual champion and world number seven Simona Halep.

 Gauff has since gone on to reach two more Slam fourth rounds, a quarter-final at the 2021 French Open and has claimed two WTA tour titles, the 2019 Upper Austria Ladies Linz (hard) and the 2021 Emilia-Romagna Open (clay), both 250 level events.

-Following the 2021 US Open, Gauff is set to reach a new-career-high of world number 19, her first venture into the world’s top-20.
+Following the 2021 US Open, Gauff reached a new-career-high of world number 19, her first venture into the world’s top-20.

-Staying with North American talent, Canadian star Fernandez has been a huge disruptor at the 2021 US Open.
-Having entered the tournament as world number 73, the teen is set to at least cut that in half following the event to world number 36.
+Staying with North American talent, Canadian star Fernandez was a huge disruptor at the 2021 US Open.
+Having entered the tournament as world number 73, the teen leapt to 28th in the world following her run to the final

 While Fernandez did not make such an illustrious Slam debut as Gauff, she registered three main draw Slam wins in 2020 across the Australian Open (debut, out in first round), French Open (two wins) and US Open (one win).